thenativeweb/roboter/README.md

 #### Creating tests

-To create tests, add files with the naming schema `*Tests.js` to your test type directories.
+To create tests, add files with the naming schema `*Tests.js` (or `*Tests.ts`, if you use TypeScript) to your test type directories.
 Use Mocha's [`tdd` interface](https://mochajs.org/#tdd) when writing tests.
 Please also note that all your tests must be asynchronous, i.e. they must either use the `done` callback or use the `async` keyword:

 ```javascript
 // test/integration/databaseTests.js